ncy5239/Hello-World-GitHub/README.md

 # Hello-World-GitHub

-Hello I'm NING Chenyu
+This is a hello world project for usage of GitHub
+I added this line in the "features" branch

+Hello, this is ZhangSan at CUHK CENG

-My student number is 1155157065
+My student Number is 1155150000